carbon-io-examples/contacts-service-simple/README.md

 * `saveObject`
 * `removeObject`

-### Schema and id
+### Schema

 Collections also allow you to define a schema.
 This is not a database schema, but rather the schema that the Service will validate against whenever data is sent to or from the Endpoint.

+### ObjectIdGenerator

 The default Carbon.io schema for resources requires an `_id` field, which is also the default id field for MongoDB.
 Instead of generating our own ids, we'll use the built-in Carbon.io [ObjectIdGenerator](https://docs.carbon.io/en/master/packages/carbond/docs/ref/carbond.ObjectIdGenerator.html) which will automatically generate and append an [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/) string whenever our Service inserts into the database.

 ### Operation configuration